gilbox/simflux/README.md

 simflux
 =======

-simple Flux implementation
+Framework-agnostic, simple Flux wrapper on top of Facebook's Flux

 how?
 ----

-    var Flux = simflux.Flux,
-        dispatcher = Flux.dispatcher;
+    var dispatcher = new simflux.dispatcher();

-    // an object qualifies to be a store if it has name and actions var appStore = {
+    // an object qualifies to be a store if it has methods
-      name: 'appStore',
-      actions: [ 'addTodo', 'removeTodo' ],
+    // named the same as actions
+    var appStore = {
       addTodo: function(todo) { ... },
       removeTodo: function(todo) { ... }
     }